ranzhengsamuel/food-delivery/README.md

 The repository includes:

-Data preprocessing and cleaning scripts / notebooks Exploratory Data Analysis (EDA) with visualizations (e.g. correlation heatmaps) Model presentation and evaluation
+Data preprocessing and cleaning scripts / notebooks

+Exploratory Data Analysis (EDA) with visualizations (e.g. correlation heatmaps)

+Model presentation and evaluation

 A Streamlit app to present predictions interactively

 A dashboard / interactive visualizations

 **Datasets**

 NYC_food_order.csv — contains records of food orders in New York City, with fields such as order timestamp, delivery location, etc.

-Food_Delivery_Times.csv — contains timestamps (order time, pick-up, delivery), distances, and possibly other features related to delivery process.
+Food_Delivery_Times.csv — did not specify the exact location where the data is collected, but believed to be non-major city that does not have traffic as busy as a major metropolis like NYC. contains timestamps (order time, pick-up, delivery), distances, and possibly other features related to delivery process.

 These datasets were selected because they are sufficiently large and rich to allow meaningful modeling.
 (As stated in the repo, the datasets “have a large dataset with enough entry, and the items are comprehensive.”)